-Suitable concentrations of Universal ProbeLibrary probes range from 100 to 200 nM (final concentration).
-Typically, a probe concentration of 100 nM results in a lower fluorescence signal intensity than a probe concentration of 200 nM.
-This does not usually influence the performance of the assay.
-The Universal ProbeLibrary probe concentration may be optimized by varying the final concentration from 100 to 500 nM in increments of 100 nM.
+Suitable concentrations of Universal ProbeLibrary probes range from 100 to 500 nM (final concentration).
+The recommended starting concentration is 200 nm.
+The probe concentration may be optimized by varying the final concentration from 100 to 500 nM in increments of 100 nM.

-i The optimal probe concentration is the lowest concentration that results in the lowest Cq (or Cp) and an adequate fluorescence for a given target concentration.
+The optimal probe concentration is the lowest concentration that results in the lowest Cq (or Cp) and an adequate fluorescence for a given target concentration.